 With one in every 68 children affected by some degree of autism, it’s about time that the classic children’s television show introduce a character on the spectrum.
 Enter Julia, an adorable muppet of a girl who effectively teaches children at home about the differences and similarities of those with autism.
 Julia is still a pretty new character, but has so far gained a lot of positive buzz from parents eager to see such a character in such an iconic setting.

 Boo Radley, “To Kill a Mockingbird”

-Though the classic novel “To Kill a Mockingbird” was written long before most people were familiar with the term “autistic”, hundreds of essays, articles, and blog posts have been written to discuss whether the character of Boo Radley might today be considered autistic.
+Though the classic novel “To Kill a Mockingbird” and its film adaptation were written in the early 1960s, long before most people were familiar with the term “autistic”, hundreds of essays, articles, and blog posts have been written to discuss whether the character of Boo Radley might today be considered autistic.
 Boo certainly has some kind of social anxiety disorder; he leaves trinkets in trees in order to let people know he likes them, he shows little feeling when he stabs someone in the leg, he likes children but not bright lights, and he’s antisocial to the point that the neighbors have made up stories about him.
-Still, by the end of the book it is clear that he’s one of the good ones, which makes quite the statement about those who are different, even if author Harper Lee didn’t yet have a label to put on that “different.”
+Still, by the end of the book it is clear that he’s a fundamentally good person, which makes quite the statement about those who are different, even if author Harper Lee didn’t yet have a label to put on that “different.”